wwcs2025/wwcs2025.github.io/program.md

 -   Projects: participants will split into groups and will formalize a research question.
 They will present their (partial) results on the last day of the workshop.

+-   Poster session: a panel where willing participants expose posters showing their work.

 **Social activities:**

 -   Social event in Bergamo/Verona before leaving for the venue.